Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Volume computation for a twice truncated polyhedron

-For the sequential truncation of an arbitrary polyhedron, the efficient computation of the volume introduced in \citet{JCP_2021_fbip} requires some conceptual adaptation.
-However, the analytical considerations concerning the regularity directly apply to the sequential truncation.
+The efficient computation of the volume of the polyhedron resulting from the truncation of the original polyhedral cell with a single halfspace, employing the method introduced in \citet{JCP_2021_fbip}, allows for a major conceptual improvement when applied to the sequential truncation with two planes and the resulting volumes' computation in a three-phase cell: an appropriate choice of a reference point for the volume computation allows to skip the costly establishment of the cut polyhedron's connectivity, i.e.\ establishing the neighbor relations of points on the new face resulting from the truncation becomes unnecessary.
+Advantageously, the analytic considerations concerning the regularity derived for the two-phase case directly apply to the sequential truncation.
 Hence, instead of reproducing them here, the interested reader is referred to \cite[subsection~2.1]{JCP_2021_fbip}.
 By application of the \textsc{Gaussian} divergence theorem, the volume of a truncated polyhedron $\polyhedron*$ with outer unit normal $\vn_{\polyhedron*}\in\set{\vn^\vfface_k}$ can be expressed as

-i.e.\ as a sum of face-based quantities, each of which is a binary product of the immersed area and the signed distance to an arbitrary but common origin $\plicbase$.
-For a single truncation, one of the boundary segments is located on the truncating plane, namely $\primaryplicplane\cap\polyhedron*$.
-Its contribution to \refeqn{volume_computation_single} becomes zero if one chooses any origin $\plicbase$ coplanar\footnote{This means that $\set{\plicbase}\cup\primaryplicplane$ forms a coplanar set of points, while $\plicbase\in\primaryplicplane\cap\polyhedron*$ is not required.} to $\primaryplicplane$, i.e.\ iff $\iprod{\plicbase-\xbase}{\primaryplicnormal}+\primarysigndist=0$.
-In the two-dimensional sketch in the center panel of \reffig{faceorigin_illustration}, this corresponds to translating the point marked by $\bullet$ along the dashed line.
-Analogous to \refeqn{volume_computation_single}, the volume of a sequentially truncated polyhedron reads
+where $\dd{o}$ denotes the two-dimensional \textsc{Lebesgue} measure (area) and $\plicbase$ is an arbitrary but constant point.
+Note that some constraints on $\plicbase$ appear in the following, which are required to exploit the advantages of the sequential truncation's shared geometry. \refEqn{volume_computation_single} casts the immersed volume as a sum of face-based quantities, each of which is a binary product of the immersed area and the signed distance to the reference point $\plicbase$, which is fixed by some appropriate choices in the following: The first constraint on $\plicbase$ arises from the fact that one of the boundary segments is located on the truncating plane $\primaryplicplane\cap\polyhedron*$.
+Its contribution to \refeqn{volume_computation_single} becomes zero, if one chooses any reference point $\plicbase$ coplanar~\footnote{This means that $\set{\plicbase}\cup\primaryplicplane$ forms a coplanar set of points, while $\plicbase\in\primaryplicplane\cap\polyhedron*$ is not necessarily required.
+The reference point $\plicbase$ can be outside the polyhedron, e.g., if a non-wetted or fully-wetted configuration is present.} to $\primaryplicplane$, i.e., if $\iprod{\xbase-\plicbase}{\primaryplicnormal}+\primarysigndist=0$.